influxdata/docs-v2/content/influxdb/cloud/organizations/buckets/create-bucket.md

 Use the InfluxDB user interface (UI) or the `influx` command line interface (CLI) to create a bucket.

+- [Create a bucket in the InfluxDB UI]
+- [Create a bucket using the influx CLI]

 ## Create a bucket in the InfluxDB UI

 There are two places you can create a bucket in the UI.